 The moment has finally come.
 Your “little” is now a preschooler!
 If you’ve already decided to homeschool your early learner, perhaps you’re wondering what you should start doing now in Pre-K. Preschool is all about play and learning through natural curiosity.
 Your young child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
 However, this natural inclination to explore and ask questions is the perfect preschool foundation for starting their homeschool journey.
-However, don’t get overwhelmed at the thought of already looking into lesson plans or curriculum.
+However, don’t get overwhelmed at the thought of already looking into lesson plans or curricula.
 Homeschooling preschoolers is not so much about a curriculum as it is just about fun, engaging activities, and developing their interest in learning.

-Is Your Homeschool Preschooler Ready?
+Is Your Homeschool Preschool Ready?

 There is no point in starting formal education if your preschooler isn’t ready.
 Below you’ll find some fundamental signs that your preschool may be ready to get started!

 - They understand the concept of sounding out words and stringing together letter sounds.